The Invisalign® orthodontic system. - An introduction to removable / invisible braces.

 Buyers beware - Your dentist's level of training and experience plays an important role in creating treatment success.

-For a general dentist, being able to offer removable braces treatment means that they can treat much more complex cases than they would otherwise be able.
-This may, however, be a good, or bad, thing.
+For the vast majority of general dentists, having a removable braces system to offer means that they can treat much more complex cases than they would otherwise be able to.
+This isn't, however, always a good thing.

-During the case-planning stage, Align Technology, Inc. typically defers to the treating dentist's clinical judgment.
+During case planning, Align Technology, Inc. typically defers to the treating dentist's clinical judgment.
 That means that a case's successful outcome depends on both the dentist's ability to make a proper diagnosis and develop an appropriate treatment plan.

 What's the history of removable braces?

 The concept on which Invisalign® is based has been around since the 1940's.
 In 1945 Dr. H.D.
-Kessling suggested that a series of "positioners" could be used to produce the types of tooth movements needed for patient treatment.
+Kessling suggested that a series of "positioners" could be used to produce the tooth movements needed to straighten a patient's teeth.

-And while removable appliances of varying construction have been used over the decades, the laboratory steps needed to create them have always been tedious.
-And it is this difficulty that has historically always dampened the widespread adoption of this technique by the dental community as a whole.
+After that point, removable appliances of varying sorts were used by dentists but the laboratory steps needed to craft them were prohibitively labor intense.
+And it was this difficulty that historically always dampened the widespread adoption of Dr. Kessling's idea by the dental community as a whole.

 Now, as a result of the pioneering efforts of Align Technology, Inc., and their accomplishment in melding computer technology with custom manufacturing, the picture has changed.
-Removable braces technique has now become a practical treatment alternative that practitioners have to offer their patients.
+Removable braces technique has now become a practical treatment alternative.